Easy Blackberry Cobbler Recipe

 For the Cobbler Batter

 • Flour – I use all-purpose flour.
-You can also use your favorite gluten-free flour for baking for a gluten-free version.
+You can also use your favorite gluten-free flour for baking for a gluten-free cobbler.
 You can also use self-rising flour and omit the baking powder from the cobbler batter ingredients.

-• Sugar – see the note above about sugar.
+• Sugar – See the note above about sugar.

 Optional Ingredients: